-To address the Problem Space associated with ERA enrollment, the initial CORE EFT & ERA Subgroup and its Work Group conducted a series of surveys, numerous Subgroup discussions and significant review of industry ERA enrollment forms and research related to existing industry initiatives (e.g., Workgroup for Electronic Data Interchange [WEDI], etc.) to inform development of this CORE Payment & Remittance ERA Enrollment Data Rule.
+To address the Problem Space and inform development of this CORE Payment & Remittance ERA Enrollment Data Rule, the initial CORE EFT & ERA Subgroup and its Work Group conducted a series of surveys, numerous Subgroup discussions and significant review of industry ERA enrollment forms and industry terms.
+The Subgroup further researched and incorporated insights from a existing industry initiatives (e.g., Workgroup for Electronic Data Interchange [WEDI], American Medical Association [AMA], etc.).

-In the ten years following initial publication of this rule, CORE conducted annual maintenance of the ERA Enrollment Data Set with no substantive adjustments made.
-In 2023, the CORE Enrollment Data Task
+77 In the ten years following initial publication of this rule, CORE conducted annual maintenance of the ERA

+78 Enrollment Data Set and made no substantive updates.
+In 2023, to address industry needs to drive